Preparing For Your Adventure

 What forms of payment do you accept?

-Personal checks, credit/debit cards, and cashier’s checks are all good.
+Personal checks, credit/debit cards, and cashier’s checks are all good for the deposit and for the final balance payment, due 75 days before departure.

 You may pay your deposit and final payment easily with a debit/credit card, or cashier’s check.
 You may also send a personal check to Behind the Scenes Adventures at the address at the bottom of the Trip Contract and Release Form or your Invoice.
-All invoices are sent through our secure invoice system and online payments are safely and securely handled by our payment processor Stripe.
+All invoices are sent through our secure invoice system and online payments are safely and securely handled by our payment processor Stripe and our ZOHO accounting system.